greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_EXTERNAL_TABLE.html.md

 FILL MISSING FIELDS
 :   In both `TEXT` and `CSV` mode for readable external tables, specifying `FILL MISSING FIELDS` will set missing trailing field values to `NULL` \(instead of reporting an error\) when a row of data has missing data fields at the end of a line or row.
 Blank rows, fields with a `NOT NULL` constraint, and trailing delimiters on a line will still report an error.

-OPTIONS key 'value'\[, key' value' ...\]
-:   Optional.
-Specifies parameters and values as key-value pairs that are set to a custom data access protocol when the protocol is used as a external table protocol for an external table.
-It is the responsibility of the custom data access protocol to process and validate the key-value pairs.

 ENCODING 'encoding'
 :   Character set encoding to use for the external table.
 Specify a string constant \(such as `'SQL_ASCII'`\), an integer encoding number, or `DEFAULT` to use the default client encoding.
 See [Character Set Support](../character_sets.html).